Please note -

 How do we use personal data?

-We process personal data primarily for the purpose of providing a contracted service(s) to you or an entity to which you are connected (or, where you provide a service to African Alliance we will process contact details of your representatives, agents or employees in order to communicate with you/them) and depending on the services you require of us we process your personal data:
+We process personal data primarily for the purpose of providing a contracted service(s) to you or an entity to which you are connected and depending on the services you require of us we process your personal data, which use may include:

 To perform due diligence and comply with legal and/or regulatory obligations (including anti money laundering legislation);